argoproj/argo-workflows/docs/environment-variables.md

 # Environment Variables

 This document outlines the set of environment variables that can be used to customize the behaviours at different levels.
-Note that these environment variables are not officially supported and may be removed at any time.
+These environment variables are typically added to test out experimental features and should not be needed by most users.

 ## Controller